barrelstrength/sprout-docs/docs/forms/forms.md

 :::

-Your redirect value can be an absolute URL, relative URL, or use an environmentVariable.
+Your redirect value can be an absolute URL, relative URL, or use the dynamic `{siteUrl}` variable:

 #### Example redirect values: